marcocolangelo/Computational-Intelligence/quixo/README.md

 ## Overview

-This repository contains the implementation of a game-playing agent using Monte Carlo Tree Search (MCTS) and an extension called Proof-Number MCTS (PN-MCTS).
+This repository contains the implementation of a game-playing agent using **Monte Carlo Tree Search (MCTS)** and an extension called **Proof-Number MCTS (PN-MCTS)**.
 The agent is designed to play a specific game, and the implementation includes various components such as the game board, MCTS algorithm, and configurations for experimentation.
+As a result of our test results, we can say that the **PN-MCTS** version is a good step forward from the classic **MCTS** version

 ## Game Description